 After more than 1.5 years of self-employment, he received the 1973 employment at Elektronom Eletta AB on Källvägen 1 in Solna.
 The company later moved to Västberga in Stockholm.
 He was sales manager.
-He worked on Elektronom Eletta to his retirement in 1982.
+He worked on Elektronom Eletta to his retirement in the end of 1987.

 In 198? he was informed by the Swedish Railroad company, SJ, and that they planned to build a railway tunnel and that would affect the house on Råsundavägen 41, still owned by Matts-Rune and his sister Inga-Greta.
 The house was sold to SJ who later tore the house down to make room for the new train tunnel.

 Matts-Rune and Brita were offered a new apartment on Virebergsvägen 15 in Solna.
-They moved to teh new address in november 1987???.
+They moved to the new address in november 1987.

 In 2004, he sold his share of the summer house property Märteberg at North Lagnö.
 Märteberg was the summer house on Värmdö that he and his sister Inga-Greta inherited from their parents.